 People You Should Know

 Many notable people have called Belmont County home, either having been born here or lived here later in life.
-While many people who made their name in sports, literature and acting have Belmont County ties, this blog focuses on seven lesser known people of historical significance, and the county museums where you can find out more about them.
-Stay tuned for the next blog: Authors, Actors, and Athletes.
+While many people who made their name in sports, literature and acting have Belmont County ties, this blog focuses on eight lesser known people of historical significance, and the county museums where you can find out more about them.
+For more famous Belmont County natives, also read: Authors, Actors, and Athletes.

 1. Elisha Gray - inventor